 Which goals will your activity support?

-Involving the community to support programs that strengthen the capacity of communities to provide basic education and literacy to all
+Involving the community to support programs that strengthen the capacity of communities to provide basic education and literacy to all; Working to reduce gender disparity in education

 How will you measure your project's impact?